gottingen/turbo/docs/cn/getting_started.md

 $ ./echo_client
 ```

-Examples link flare statically, if you need to link the shared version, `make clean` and `LINK_SO=1 make`
+Examples link turbo statically, if you need to link the shared version, `make clean` and `LINK_SO=1 make`

 **Run tests**
 ```shell